South Pass City, Wyoming

 South Pass City, near South Pass made famous in Oregon Trail accounts, was born as a gold mining town.

 Beginning in 1867 & operating well into the 1950's, miners pursued the allure of gold at the Carissa Mine.
-In 2003, the State of Wyoming purchased the Carissa and began a multi-phase restoration that will provide safe public access to the buildings and grounds.
+In 2003, the State of Wyoming purchased the Carissa and began a multiphase restoration that will provide safe public access to the buildings and grounds.
 Once restored, the Carissa will be one of the best preserved historic gold mines in the United States.
 Currently, access is limited to guided tours.
 Tours are scheduled in June, July and August from South Pass City Historic Site.
 For tour information call 307-332-3684.

 The Carissa gold mine at South Pass City is located about 10-miles east of South Pass.

-Carissa Gold Mine near South Pass City
+Carissa Gold Mine near South Pass City in southern Wyoming

 Carissa Gold Mine South Pass City